tidychangepoint: A Unified Framework for Analyzing Changepoint Detection in Univariate Time Series: Introduction

 Aminikhanghahi and Cook (2017) provide a comprehensive survey of different models for changepoint detection in time series.
 This includes classifications of offline vs.~online algorithms, supervised vs.~unsupervised problems, computational concerns, robustness, open problems, and the distribution of changepoints within long time series.
 Guédon (2015) quantifies the uncertainty in the segmentation of diverse sets of changepoints, using both Bayesian and non-Bayesian techniques.

 The Pruned Exact Linear Time (PELT) algorithm developed by Killick, Fearnhead, and Eckley (2012) builds on a dynamic programming algorithm from Jackson et al. (2005) to offer a linear time, exact algorithm for changepoint detection.
-PELT offers order of magnitude improvements in computational cost (i.e., \(O(n)\) vs.~the \(O(n \log{n})\) performance of the binary segmentation algorithm (Scott and Knott 1974) and the \(O(n^3)\) performance of the segmented neighborhood algorithm (Auger and Lawrence 1989)), and is capable of optimizing over different parametric models (e.g., meanvar, meanshift, etc.) and different penalized objective functions (e.g., BIC, mBIC, etc.).
+PELT offers order of magnitude improvements in computational cost (i.e., \(O(n)\) vs.~the \(O(n \log{n})\) performance of the binary segmentation algorithm (Scott and Knott 1974) and the \(O(n^3)\) performance of the segmented neighborhood algorithm (Auger and Lawrence 1989)), and is capable of optimizing over different parametric models (e.g., meanvar, meanshift, etc.) and different penalized objective functions (e.g., BIC, MBIC (see Section~\ref{sec-mbic}), etc.).
 To guarantee an optimal solution, PELT requires that the value of the penalized objective function decreases (or increases by an amount bounded by a known constant) with each additional changepoint.
 Moreover, its running time can be quadratic (i.e., \(O(n^2)\)) unless the number of changepoints grows linearly with the length of the time series.
-While these assumptions are mild, not all possible combinations of time series, models, and penalty functions will meet them.
+While these assumptions are mild, not all possible combinations of time series, models, and penalty functions will meet them.\footnote{To see why, note that PELT's reliance on dynamic programming requires that the penalized objective function be additive across the regions.
+Some penalty functions, such as MDL (see Section~\ref{sec-mdl}) depend on the \emph{locations} of the changepoints, and thus cannot be additive across the regions.}